markeymagic/whispli-challenge/README.md

 The scripts will execute using the default system AWS profile, if you wish to execute into a specific account you can set a new profile using:

 export AWS_PROFILE=(profile)

+### Caveat

+I dont think it is possible to achieve production quality anything without consistent effort and multiple feedback iterations but I think this submission is a good place to start